fkooman/php-saml-ds/README.md

 # Requirements

-The software is written in PHP, and requires PHP >= 5.4 together with the [imagick](https://pecl.php.net/package/imagick) PECL extension.
-This extension is available on RHEL/CentOS (EPEL) and Debian.
+The software is written in PHP, and requires PHP >= 5.4.

 # Obtaining Metadata